fflewddur/hola/README.md

         }
     }

-Each `Instance` will have a user-visible name, a list of IP addresses, a port number, and a set of attributes:
+Each `Instance` will have a user-visible name, a set of IP addresses, a port number, and a map of attributes:

     String userVisibleName = instance.getName();
-    List<InetAddress> addresses = instance.getAddresses();
+    Set<InetAddress> addresses = instance.getAddresses();
     int port = instance.getPort();
     if (instance.hasAttribute("platform")) {
         String platform = instance.lookupAttribute("platform");